The Art Dome

 Tucked into the rocky hill and forested countryside of the Austin Cuernavaca Neighborhood, there stands the domed home of artist Katy Nail and her husband and broadcast journalist Jim Swift.
 The house is constructed from five connected blown concrete domes, lit by its many windows and 27 skylight panels.

 The exterior garden is another major feature.
 Designed with the help of Frank Meyer (another Austin musician) it includes a wood burning oven, art, arbor, labyrinth and chickens.
-Between the house and the garden you will be transported to another world, but only when you buy tickets to the 2017 tour here.
+Between the house and the garden you will be transported to another world.